chrishermans/magnify/README.md

 ## How does it work?

-It uses the Windows' [Magnification API](https://docs.microsoft.com/en-us/windows/desktop/api/_magapi/) for the main functionality, and Win32 APIs to control the window.
+It uses the Windows [Magnification API](https://docs.microsoft.com/en-us/windows/desktop/api/_magapi/) for the main functionality, and Win32 APIs to control the window.

 This program is designed to run in the background and consumes very little resources when not active.
 After you run it, an icon will appear in the notification area.